Casual fine dining with traditional Italian flame-cooked flavours on the peninsula

 The set menu at Osteria il Coccia changes every two weeks, meaning it’s seasonal, fresh, innovative and made with a lotta love.
 One thing you can count on is that it’s cooked by flame.
 They also do a fantastic vegetarian set menu, catering for all palates.

 Nicola uses the best ingredients including the meats, cheese, vegetables and seafood, sourced from all over Australia.
-They bake their own bread in a wood oven every day, and considering Nicola was thinking of opening a bakery, you know it’s going to be top notch.
+They bake their own bread in a wood oven every day you know it’s going to be fresh and top notch.
 They’re also the only restaurant on the coast making their bread from the famed Woods Organic Flour Mill.
 Also make sure you sample their house smoked butter.
-Only the best for Osteria il Coccia.

 How lucky we are to have such an accomplished chef and fantastic restaurant on the Central Coast.
 If you haven’t been yet...book now.